Pivot-Madagascar/pridec-docker/README.md

 HOST_PWD="$HOST_PWD" docker compose -f "$COMPOSE_DIR/compose-auto.yaml" "$@"
 ```

 Run the install script.
-This will take 15-20 minutes depending on your internet connection.:
+This will take 15-20 minutes depending on your internet connection.

 ```